mehtahrishi/Tinkercad-Projects/Blinking LED/Readme.md

-# Its A light sensitve sensor Tinkercad Projects
+# Its A Blinkng LED
+ Tinkercad Projects
 For Electrical Design visit the '.brd' File .
 For Output watch the picture .
 For Total live project visit the link in File .